Bsm-B/-Stm32-ublox-7c/README.md

 ## Overview

 This repository contains code and resources for integrating the u-blox 7C GNSS module with the STM32 microcontroller.
-This project aims to provide a reliable and efficient way to communicate with and use u-blox 7C GPS data in STM32-based embedded systems.
+This project aims to provide a reliable and efficient way to communicate with and use u-blox 7C GNSS data in STM32-based embedded systems.

 ![Image](image.jpg)